Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 <details>
   <summary>Expand this section if you want to use this automation:</summary>

-1. On Windows, run PowerShell and navigate to the root of the cloned directory
+1. On Windows, run PowerShell as **Administrator** and navigate to the root of the cloned directory
 1. In PowerShell run:

    ```PowerShell